Lemkin Institute: Israel/Palestine 2023–2025

-In early October of 2023, the Lemkin Institute began warning of the potential for genocidal violence by Israel after the beginning of the Gaza war, releasing a statement that identified and condemned atrocities by both Hamas and Israel.
+In January 2023, the Lemkin Institute began warning of the potential for genocidal violence by Israel.
+Their warnings elevated to an active genocide alert after the beginning of the Gaza war, releasing a statement that identified and condemned atrocities by both Hamas and Israel.
 On October 27, the Lemkin Institute stated that "[Israel and the US] are committing genocide in Gaza only weeks after enabling genocide on another besieged people" (referring to the Armenians of Artsakh).
-The institute has also criticized western media coverage of the war for "avoiding historical context", "shifting responsibility away" from the state of Israel, and "ensuring the public will remain ignorant" of the relevant international law.

-The Lemkin Institute expressed support for the Global Sumud Flotilla.
+The institute has also criticized western media coverage of the war for "avoiding historical context", "shifting responsibility away" from the state of Israel, distorting the public perception of the conduct of Israel, and "ensuring the public will remain ignorant" of the relevant international law.
+In September 2025, the Lemkin Institute expressed support for the Global Sumud Flotilla.
+On December 9, 2025, it accused Hillary Clinton of denial of the Gaza genocide in her remarks at the December 2 Israel Hayom summit.

+Russia/Ukraine

+In 2022, the Lemkin Institute put out statements covering atrocities perpetrated by Russia in Ukraine, including the forced transfer of children, labelling these as genocidal.
+In 2022 and 2023, the institute, with the Regional Center for Human Rights, submitted communications with the registry of the International Criminal Court about the forcible transfer of Ukrainian children since 2014, and the delay from Russia in repatriating them.

-United States
+United States (2025)

-On 21 January 2025, following the second inauguration of Donald Trump, the Lemkin Institute issued a Red Flag Alert for Genocide in relation to the Elon Musk gesture controversy.
-The institute stated that it "strongly believe[d]" that the gesture was an intentional Nazi salute and that "leaders, and people in positions of great power, like Elon Musk, [should absolutely be taken] at their word when they signal allegiance with hate groups through signals or through speech".
-The institute issued two Red Flag Alerts in response to Trump's actions during his second presidency.
-One was published on 28 February 2025 when Trump passed executive orders that put transgender individuals at risk.
-After a 4 March 2025 speech by Trump describing immigrants as "monsters", "savages", and "terrorists", a Red Alert was issued on 13 March.
+On the day of the second inauguration of Donald Trump, the Institute issued a Red Flag alert for Genocide in the United States.
+This alert was precipitated by the Elon Musk salute controversy, which occurred at the inauguration, where Musk twice performed a Nazi salute or Roman salute.
+The Institute released their alert shortly after the incident, noting their concerns for the protection of rights for displaced people like refugees and LGBTQ individuals, and the potential for democratic backsliding under the new incoming Trump administration, which appeared favorable to autocratic leaders abroad.

 Transgender people

-The Lemkin Institute has described gender critical feminism as "genocidal ideology that seeks the complete eradication of trans identity from around the world".
+The Lemkin Institute has described gender critical feminism as a "genocidal ideology that seeks the complete eradication of trans identity from around the world".
 In a statement on the issue, the Lemkin Institute argued that rhetoric from anti-trans activists depicting trans women as dangerous were not based on fact, but instead as essential to manufacturing consent for anti-trans violence.
 In 2022, the Lemkin Institute declared anti-trans legislation in the United States as genocidal.
+From 2023 to 2026, the Lemkin Institute issued three Red Flag alerts due to political developments in the US regarding transgender people.

 In June 2025, the Lemkin Institute issued a statement on transgender and intersex rights in the United Kingdom (UK), stating that the actions of UK state institutions, including the EHRC's guidance and the actions of the UK Supreme Court constitute part of a "broader process of erasure".
 According to the institute, "All the actions described [in its report] fit neatly into the 9th Pattern of Genocide: 'Denial and/or Prevention of Identity.